-The Innovation District Park’s Food & Beverage Pavilion (Pavilion) is a proposed approximately 4,000 SF amenity featuring year-round dining, public bathrooms, and a small support space for park operations.
-The project will also include infrastructure upgrades to the park (e.g., WIFI service and electrical upgrades).
-The Pavilion is intended to activate the park year-round, serve as an amenity for park users and the surrounding community, and support the Innovation District’s economic development goals.
+The 195 District Park Pavilion (Pavilion) is a proposed approximately 3,500-SF amenity featuring year-round dining, public bathrooms, and support space for park operations.
+The project will also include infrastructure upgrades to the park (e.g., WIFI service, grading and drainage improvements, and electrical upgrades).
+The Pavilion is intended to activate the park year-round, serve as an amenity for park users and the surrounding community, and support the 195 District’s economic development goals.

 1. What is the purpose of the Pavilion?